 So, you adopted a puppy.
 Congratulations!
 You’re in for a whirlwind few months of joy, excitement and love.

 From the day your new pup comes home—whether she’s eight weeks or four months old—it’s up to you to set her up for successful nights.
-Mistakes in the beginning can haunt you for weeks to come.
-Luckily, our tips can help keep you on the right path!
+Mistakes made in the beginning can haunt you for weeks to come.
+Luckily, our training tips can help keep you on the right path!

 View this post on Instagram